rjking1/playwright-bdd-rk/README.md

 and, or, not and parenthesis can be included in the tag expression.

-which provides a much more conventional means of specifying the tests to run than Playwright's grep command line parameter (which can still be used).
+This provides a much more conventional means of specifying the tests to run than Playwright's grep command line parameter (which can still be used).

-In addition, the generated files are pruned to only include the features, scenarios and outline examples that match the bddgen tag expression.
+The generated files are pruned to only include the features, scenarios and outline examples that match the bddgen tag expression.

 > Inspired by the issue in Playwright repo [microsoft/playwright#11975](https://github.com/microsoft/playwright/issues/11975)